AxelNathanson/axelnathanson.github.io/README.md

 I am a master student at [Chalmers School of Technology](https://www.chalmers.se/sv/Sidor/default.aspx), specializing in machine learning and algorithms.
 I am currently writing my thesis on the use of reinforcement learning within the field of radar resource management.

 I will be graduating in June 2021, and am interested in pursuing a career within the field of Machine- and Deep Learning.
+I am especially interested in exploring how these techniques can be used within the field of medicine and Medtech.

-If you have any questions or want to come into contact with me, you can most easily reach me at my email:
+If you have any questions or want to get in touch with you can reach me at my email:
 E-mail: axel.nathanson(at)gmail.com
 [Linkedin](https://www.linkedin.com/in/axel-nathanson/)